dewiniaid/TimeControl/README.md

 # TimeControl
 KSP-like time warp for Factorio using keybindings, from 0.25x to 64x speed (if your game can handle it).
+Inspired by [TimeTools](https://mods.factorio.com/mods/binbinhfr/TimeTools), but using keyboard shortcuts rather than the UI display and intentionally ignoring all of the other things that mod adds.

+Time warp affects all players.
+TimeControl only allows players with console access to change the game speed (i.e. those who could just type `/c game.speed=2` anyways, but TimeControl won't disable achievements.)

+All players will be notified via console message when the game speed is changed, who changed it and the new speed.

+## Default Keybindings

+Factorio's Controls UI doesn't show various keyboard keys correctly (they'll just read as "KEY61", etc.).
+Here's the actual keybindings in use by default.
+Like all mods, you can change these in **Options -> Controls -> Mods**

+ - `-` Halves the current game speed, with a minimum speed of 0.25x.
+ - `+` Doubles the current game speed, with a maximum speed of 64x.
+ - `BACKSPACE` - Resets game speed to normal.

+These all reference the keys on the top row of a US keyboard layout, *not* those on the numpad.

+## TODO

+Add some sort of persistent indicator for when timewarp is active.

+Make minimum and maximum timewarp amounts configurable.